Our Pages

 Personal experiences

-Golden Seal is a wonderfully strong, cleansing and energetic medicine, only small amounts are required for excellent results.
+Golden Seal is a wonderfully strong, cleansing and energetic medicine and really only small amounts are required for excellent results.
+For most people this equates to not more than 1 or 2 mls of the tincture in a day.

-Golden Seal combines perfectly with Myrrh and Echinacea to treat resistant bacterial or fungal infections on the skin or in the throat.
+Golden Seal works particularly well with Dandelion and/or Celandine to treat and cleanse the liver and it combines perfectly with Myyrh and Echinacea to treat resistant bacterial or fungal infections on the skin or the mucus membranes.

 TOP | HERBS A-Z LIST